deeedob/thesis/content/21_foundation_clap.md

 The `Descriptor` in the MiniGain class contains essential metadata for the plugin, including identifiers and versioning.
-The create function allocates a plugin instance and tracks it using a static `std::set`, highlighting the convenience of static storage for instance management.
+The create function allocates a plugin instance and stores it inside a static `std::set`.
 Overall, this minimalistic plugin structure is achieved in approximately 100 lines of code.

 ![MiniGain hosted](images/clap_mini_hosted.png)